Do you need SEO that works?

 Are you tired of reading the same ineffective SEO techniques?

-Guest author Chris Wagner presents 5 detailed effective strategies.
+Guest author Chris Wagner presents 5 detailed effective SEO strategies for beginners.

 Finally: SEO that works!